100 Twitter Tips For Teachers

 - Link to your blog.
 If you’re the type of academic that loves blogging (and who doesn’t these days?) then make sure your posts are getting the exposure they deserve by sharing them through Twitter.
 Include a link to your blog in your bio, too.

 - Avoid rookie mistakes.
 It’s OK to make mistakes on Twitter, but there’s no sense in making dumb ones that you could easily have learned to avoid with a little reading and research.
-Check out this list of common newbie errors to help you.

 - Create separate accounts.
 If you plan to use Twitter for your classes, yourself, or just for fun, you’ll probably need separate accounts to keep everything straight and to ensure that each is focused on just one topic.